shaunsmith/functionslab/6-Container-as-Function.md

 One of the most common reasons for writing a custom Dockerfile for a function is to install a Linux package that your function needs.
-In our example we're going to use the the ever popular [ImageMagick](https://www.imagemagick.org) to do some image processing in our function and while there is a Node.js module for ImageMagick, it's just a wrapper on the underlying native libary.
+In our example we're going to use the the ever-popular [ImageMagick](https://www.imagemagick.org) to do some image processing in our function and while there is a Node.js module for ImageMagick, it's just a wrapper on the underlying native libary.
 So we'll have to install the native library in addition to adding the Node module to our